flyingonionman/Cardea-2/README.md

 ## Hello! welcome to my project

-As you have requested, I have configured a react-frontend Django-backend application that uses the data you provided to emulate the cardea experience.
+As you have requested, I have configured a react-frontend Django-backend application that uses the data you provided to emulate the Cardea experience.

 ### Requirements fulfilled

 1. All of the lists (and any information you choose to include about it) should be shown and selectable.
 Users should be able to select multiple lists.
-- You can do this by either clicking on the list image or the name
+- You can do this by either clicking on the list image or the name.
+You can also deselect the lists the same way.

 2. When a user selects a list, all the jobs in that list should appear.
 - The list appears in the queue section